INFOSYS221-2021/lab-06-group-4-4/README.md

     - .length

 ##### 4: How do you add an item to a collection?
 What happens if you try to add an item to a collection that is already full?
-- In java we use the .add() and .remove methods to add and remove members, the same goes for javascript, where add = .push() and .unshift.
-For python it is .appned() and .remove.
+- In java we use the .add() method to add members, the same goes for javascript, where add = .push() and python which is .remove()w.
 Essentially they all so the same thing, just diffefent syntax.
+- In 5.6.1 we can see in the java example they used the add and remove method below:
+- queue.add(item);

 ##### 5: How do you remove an item to a collection?
 What happens if you try to remove an item that does not exist in the collection?
+- In java we use the .remove() method to remove members.
+In javascript it is .unshift() for remove and in python it is .remove() also.
+- In 5.6.1 we can see in the java example they used the add and remove method below:
-- F
+- queue.remove();

 ##### 6: Change the implementation of a FIFO queue to a LIFO queue in 5.6.1.
-- Change
+- // remove from the queue and make sure LIFO lifoDestack(miqVoucherQ);
+    System.out.println(miqVoucherQ);